-Each week you'll complete a lab via an online lab notebook with experimental data, calculations, and questions.
+Each week you'll complete a lab with experimental data, calculations, and questions.
+You will write a lab report and upload the report directly into the lab section in Canvas.
 Reports will be graded out of 10 points.
 NO late labs will be accepted.

-4. Interactive Assignments (15%)
+4. Interactive Assignments (10%)